pnp/sp-dev-fx-webparts/docs/contributing/pullrequest.md

 Here's a high level process for submitting new samples or updates to existing ones.

 1. Sign the Contributor License Agreement (see below)
-1. Fork this repository [SharePoint/sp-dev-fx-webparts](https://github.com/SharePoint/sp-dev-fx-webparts) to your GitHub account
+1. Fork the [SharePoint/sp-dev-fx-webparts](https://github.com/SharePoint/sp-dev-fx-webparts) repository to your GitHub account
-1. Create a new branch off the `master` branch for your fork for the contribution
+1. Create a new branch off of the `master` branch for your fork for the contribution
 1. Include your changes to your branch
 1. Commit your changes using descriptive commit message * These are used to track changes on the repositories for monthly communications
 1. Create a pull request in your own fork and target `dev` branch